Select an article on this page.

 The 2002–03 Drought

-While not quite as dry over most of eastern Australia as those of 1901–02 or 1982–83, was particularly severe in its impacts for two reasons.
+While not quite as dry over most of eastern Australia as those of 1901–02 or 1982–83, was

 First, it was accompanied by record high average maximum temperatures and, consequently, increased evaporation in many areas.